spfncer/swamphacks-25/README.md

 #### Backend

 First, create a `.env` file within the `/backend` directory, following the strucutre of the `sample.env` file.
-Add the appropriate fields to the `.env` file to point to your MongoDB instance.
+Add the appropriate fields to the `.env` file to point to a MongoDB instance.
+The application expects a database "Comments" and collection "websites" to exist in the MongoDB instance.

 To install dependencies of the FastAPI server, run the following commands within the `/backend` folder:
 ```